 100 Tuesday Tips by Griz and Norm

 100 Tuesday Tips is a collection of great drawing tips frequently relevant to storyboarding originally shared on Tumblr by Griselda Sastrawinata and Normand Lemay, Disney visual development and story artists respectively.
-Their Tumblr seems to be broken right now but you can find many of the tips on their Instagram or Twitter if you can't get your hands on the book.
+Their Tumblr is chock full of great material and you can find many of the tips on their Instagram or Twitter if you can't get your hands on the book.